 Although VRC and WVSSAC Robotics share the same game, WVSSAC Robotics is a separate program which will take place in parallel to the existing VRC season.
 Schools will be able to hold meets in the fall, winter, and spring, with the season culminating in the WVSSAC Robotics State Championship event in April.

-The 2023 WVSSAC Robotics State Championship is tentatively scheduled for April 15, 2023 on the campus of Fairmont State University.
+The 2023 WVSSAC Robotics State Championship is scheduled for April 15, 2023 on the campus of Fairmont State University.

-Current Game: Tipping Point
+Current Game: Spin Up

 The WV Robotics Alliance coordinates with schools, universities, and other partners to provide equipment, staffing, and support for local events throughout the state, which are generally held between November and April.
 The WV Robotics Alliance also coordinates the WVSSAC Robotics State Championship, which is held in April at Fairmont State University.